Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 ```

 Option (b) has a consequence worth stating plainly: because `sysio.payer` must sit at **index 0**,
-adding it also makes that user the CPU and NET payer for the action — so the user then needs their
+adding it also makes that user the CPU and NET payer for **that action** — so the user then needs
-own allocation.
-There is no way to charge a user for storage while the contract absorbs their
+their own allocation.
+For the direct, top-level call shown above, there is no way to charge a user
-bandwidth.
+for storage while the contract absorbs their bandwidth.
 Most ports want (a).

+> **The separation is possible, but not at this level.** If the user pre-delegates a real permission
+> to `<contract>@sysio.code`, the contract can send an *inline* action authorized
+> `{user, sysio.payer}, {user, delegated}`.
+RAM validation reads the marker on the inline action, so
+> the row bills to the user; objective CPU and NET are accounted only over the transaction's
+> top-level actions, so the contract remains the bandwidth payer.
+It costs a persistent, up-front
+> delegation from every user — not just a signature on the call — so it is an advanced pattern
+> rather than an alternative to the two options above.

 CDT has no helper for building the `sysio.payer` authorization; the client constructs it, as
 `permission_level{ user, "sysio.payer"_n }` at position 0 with a real, signed permission of the same